fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 - The Wallet Attestation MUST have a mechanism in place for revoking the Wallet Instance, allowing the Wallet Provider to terminate service for a specific instance at any time.
 - The Wallet Attestation MUST be securely bound to the Wallet Instance's ephemeral public key.
 - The Wallet Attestation MAY be used multiple times during its validity period, allowing for repeated authentication and authorization without the need to request new attestations with each interaction.
-- The Wallet Attestation MUST be short-lived and MUST have an expiration date/time, after which it SHOULD no longer be considered valid.
+- The Wallet Attestation MUST be short-lived and MUST have an expiration time, after which it MUST no longer be considered valid.
 - The Wallet Attestation MUST NOT be issued by the Wallet Provider if the authenticity, integrity, and genuineness are not guaranteed.
 In this case, the Wallet Instance MUST be revoked.
 - Each Wallet Instance SHOULD be able to request multiple attestations with different ephemeral public keys associated with them.
 This requirement provides a privacy-preserving measure, as the public key MAY be used as a tracking tool during the presentation phase (see also the point listed below).
 - The Wallet Attestation MUST NOT contain any information that can be used to directly identify the User.